montge/documents/README.md

 ## Deliverables and Schedule

+###  Tracks
 The Project organizes deliverables in five “tracks” each backed by one or more Gits in the Project Repository.
+Tracks A through D are  technical deliverables and are sequentially dependent on the completion of each preceeding track.
+The Project Management (PM) track is a parallel and independent track.

 Track | Name | Description | GIT | Tech Deliverables
 :---: | :---: | :--- | :--- | :---: